ErinFinnegan/AdobeApplication/3_ThoughtsOnHandlingDeveloperFeedback.md

 # Thoughts on handling developer feedback in a public forum
-Thanks to podcasting and writing the AnimeNewsNetwork column for three years, I have some experience engaging with an online audience of a few thousand people, some of whom can be unpleasant at times.
+Thanks to podcasting and writing the AnimeNewsNetwork column, I have years of experience engaging with an online audience of a few thousand people, some of whom can be unpleasant at times.

 ## Scenario 1
 > Twitter reads: "Hey, Adobe CC: your API isn't working."
 We did a quick gut check, and no APIs seem to be down.
 No other developers are reporting similar issues.